 Master of Education

-M.Ed. in Language and LiteracyOffered face-to-face in the Kansas City area.
+M.Ed. in Language and LiteracyOffered face-to-face in the Kansas City area and Online.

 The Master of Education in Language and Literacy degree is designed with the following two tracks for two types of educators:

 - Special Reading Teacher/Literacy Coach track